Dicklesworthstone/kissinger_undergraduate_thesis/docs/kissinger_thesis.md

 Though this limits the analysis to internal consistency, it tells nothing about a criterion.
 Yet an absolute standard for consistency does not exist.
 To prove consistency, concepts are utilized that are in turn assumed consistent.
 A test for consistency, with these reservations, would be the deduction of the pre-code as a theorem from a code of logic that is assumed consistent.

 A more general test for consistency is the instantiation of the pre-code.
 Three possibilities of instantiation, logical, mathematical and empirical, exist.
-Thus if the pre-code is instantiated by a code in Euclidian geometry, and we grant that Euclidian geometry is consistent, we have a proof for the consistency of the pre-code.
+Thus if the pre-code is instantiated by a code in Euclidean geometry, and we grant that Euclidean geometry is consistent, we have a proof for the consistency of the pre-code.
 An example of this is furnished by Whitehead's Principia Mathematica which attempts to demonstrate the foundation of mathematics in logic.

 In instantiation in an empirical system, the element of simply passing the burden of proof to a higher order of logic or another set of assumptions, is compounded by the following epistemological assumptions:
 (1) The empirical world is consistent.